nondejus/AwesomeUnityCommunity/README.md

 * [UnityEffects](https://github.com/kode80/UnityEffects) - A collection of free to use effects for Unity3D.
 * [OneStepEffects](https://github.com/makoto-unity/OneStepEffects) - You can add beautiful image effects by one step.
 * [KinoBloom](https://github.com/keijiro/KinoBloom) - Bloom effect for Unity.
+* [Perfect Spheres](https://github.com/gilescoope/perfect-spheres) - A system for rendering spheres cheaply and accurately.
+* [A Crack In The Slab](https://github.com/Broxxar/ACrackInTheSlab) - An exploration to recreate an effect from Dishonored 2 in Unity.

 ### Particle Systems (VFX) <a name="particle-systems"></a>